 Stainless Steel Island – Custom.

 Do you love the row of square spice drawers to the right of the refrigerator?
-A custom stainless island serves as a buffet for parties.
-Open underneath, it is stacked with plates and essentials.
+A custom stainless island serves as a buffet for entertaining.
+Open underneath, it is stocked with plates and essentials.

 An industrial sprayer lets you know you’re not in granny’s country kitchen.
 (Below) Also note the breakfast bar, sited between the kitchen and family room.